Psychology Course Descriptions

 PSY-P 381 Helping Skills and Ethics (3 cr.)

 Fall, Spring.
-P: 6 credit hours in Psychology.
+P: 6 credit hours in Psychology and sophomore status.
 Introduction to the helping relationship, including theories and strategies of effective helping, ethical issues, and limitations of the helping role.

 PSY-P 390 Special Topics in Psychology (3 cr.)